dankilev/connexOneTest/README.md

 ## Credits

-Making the world a better place one step at a time :-) Special thanks to my parents who did not let me rest and constatly pushed me to do better.
+Making the world a better place one step at a time :-)

+Special thanks to my parents who did not let me rest and constantly pushed me to do better.

 ## License